 The average salary for a financial analyst is 4.0 lakh per annum.
 The average salary ranges from 2.1 lakh per annum to 10.1 lakhs per annum (Source).
 The employment opportunities are also expected to grow, projecting 9% growth from 2021 to 2031 (Source).

 Entry-level financial analysts earn 17% less than the industry average, while early-career financial analysts (1-4 years of experience) earn 6% less than the average.

 Conversely, mid-career financial analysts (5-9 years of experience) earn 43% more than the average, while late-career professionals in this field (10-19 years of experience) earn 107% more than the median.
 Finally, experienced financial analysts make 167% more than the average.

 Read our Other Articles Related to Business Analytics

 What does a Financial Analyst do?

 Every company has to find ways to use its profits most efficiently.
 To find the best uses for their earnings, they rely on financial analysts.
-Financial analysts have to study the recent market trends, consider the microeconomic and macroeconomic factors and the demographics to help the company make suitable investments.
+Financial analysts have to study the recent market trends and consider the microeconomic and macroeconomic factors and the demographics to help the company make suitable investments.

 They must understand how the company invests its resources and how secure those investments are.
 Financial analysts advise on protecting the company’s current wealth in harsh times and growing the same.